RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: The State Graph of Agentic Reasoning

-\end{itemize} We next construct the state graph from the sampled trajectories.
-Formally, we define the projection of an environment into a state graph $\mathcal{G}_{\text{state}} = \bigl(\mathcal{S},\, \mathcal{A},\, \mathcal{T}\bigr)$ with the sets of states ($\mathcal{S}$), actions ($\mathcal{A}$), and transitions ($\mathcal{T}$).
-Nodes represent distinct states in the environment, while directed edges are actions observed in the sampled trajectories that transition from one state to another.
-The graph is obtained by taking the union of all observed states, actions, and transitions across the collected trajectories:
+We construct a state graph $ \mathcal{G}_{\text{state}} = (\mathcal{S}, \mathcal{A}, \mathcal{T}) $ from the sampled trajectories, where $ \mathcal{S} $ is the set of distinct observed states, $ \mathcal{A} $ the set of observed actions, and $ \mathcal{T} $ the set of observed transitions.
+Nodes represent distinct states that appear in the environment, while directed edges represent actions observed in the sampled trajectories that transition from one state to another.
+The graph is constructed by taking the union of all states, actions, and transitions appearing in the collected set of trajectories: